Dong SEO, et al.

 obtained.
 The presence of ambient air during the cooling process

-of high quality graphene film of typically 1-3 layers.
-The use of
+formation of high quality graphene film of typically 1-3 layers.

-a Nickel substrate does not appear to be adversely affected by the
+The use of a Nickel substrate does not appear to be adversely

-requiring the additional evacuation step.
-Both the amount of
+under conditions requiring the additional evacuation step.
+Both

-precursor and the cooling rate independently affect the resultant
+the amount of precursor and the cooling rate independently

-whereas quality is determined by \Gand /3/476ratios which are well
+determined by \Gand /3/476ratios which are well established

 At a fast cooling rate, typically 25°C/min and optimal precursor